-Average rental car budget
+Average Hokkaido rental car budget

 Fees will vary from car type, class and rental company, but the average price up to 12 hours is 5,500 - 9,200 yen; 24+ hours is 6,500 - 10,000 yen and per day, with an additional 5,5000 - 9,200 yen per day thereafter.
 Peak seasons will have a surcharge.

-Notes on returning rental cars
+Notes on returning rental cars in Hokkaido

 When renting and returning the rental car, make sure the gasoline tank is full.
 You can fill up the car at a nearby gas station and the receipt might be necessary to verify the refueling.
 Also if the tank isn’t full, a predetermined gasoline fee corresponding to the travel distance will be charged separately.

-Convenient options when renting a car
+Convenient options when renting a vehicle in Hokkaido

 An ETC (electronic toll collection) card is convenient if you are using the expressway.
 Normally when using a toll road you must stop to pay each time.
-However when using an ETC card, it automatically records the toll fee and payments will be made when you return the vehicle.
+However, when using an ETC card, it automatically records the toll fee and payments will be made when you return the vehicle.